 - Production scheduling/planning

-- Project office and acquisition manager technical support services, whether performed under contract or by in-house field activity personnel, when integral to execution of procurement program (e.g., production direct support costs such as production testing, quality assurance, production engineering, and equipment assembly)
+- Project office and acquisition manager technical support services, whether performed under contract or by in-house field activity personnel, when integral to the execution of procurement program (e.g., production direct support costs such as production testing, quality assurance, production engineering, and equipment assembly)

 Each Aircraft Procurement appropriation is subdivided into seven (7) Budget Activities (BA):